tkzic/maxradio/README.txt

 3) Check online documentation for help on how to use the program http://zerokidz.com/radio

-4) FUNCube needs to be plugged in before launching Max
+4) The FUNCube, and any other audio devices, or virtual audio devices, need to be plugged in or running before launching Max - otherwise Max won't find them.

-5) Sample rate should be set to 96k or higher for best audio quality and bandwidth
+5) Sample rate should be set to 96k or higher for best audio quality and bandwidth.
+From the Max toolbar menu, select: Options : Dsp Status (Audio Status in Max6).

 6) The name of the file to run is:

-	maxsdr5c.maxpat (for full version)
+	maxsdr5c.maxpat
-	maxsdr5c.mxf (for collective)

-If you can't find that file name look for a newer version with a higher letter of the alphabet, for example, maxsdr5d.
+If you can't find that file look for a newer version with a higher letter of the alphabet, for example, maxsdr5d.maxpat

-7) If you hear periodic buzzing (comb filtering) when using the FUNcube, increase the signal vector size in Options : DSP Settings (Audio Settings).
-Try values of 512, 1024, or 2048 until the problem goes away or gets less annoying.
-This is either a problem with the Funcube or the FM detector.
 ------------------------------------------------------------------
 Tutorial patches and documentation are in the tutorial folder.
 If you move them somewhere else, you'll still need to have the maxsdr5 folder (described above) in